gophercoders/website/content/lessonplans/KS2/lower/further-selection.md

 ### Cross Curricular Links

-Maths - The pupils must have covered less than, less than or equal to, greater than, greater then or equal to, equal to and not equal to for numeric values.
+Maths - The pupils must have covered less than, less than or equal to, greater than, greater than or equal to, equal to and not equal to for numeric values.
 This is a prelude to full blown boolean algebra.

-History of Secience/Maths - See the
+History of Science/Maths - See the
 [wikipedia](http://en.wikipedia.org/wiki/George_Boole) entry for George Boole, who invented boolean algebra.
-See also the [Wikipedia](http://en.wikipedia.org/wiki/Claude_Shannon) entry for Claude Shannon, the father of information theory.
-Shannon's master's thesis showed how Bool's idea from 100 years before could be put to practical use to solve any numeric or logical question, a discover which opened the field of digital electronics.
+See also the [Wikipedia](http://en.wikipedia.org/wiki/Claude_Shannon) entry for Claude Shannon, the father of information theory: Shannon's master's thesis showed how Boole's idea from 100 years before could be put to practical use to solve any numeric or logical question, a discovery which opened the field of digital electronics.

 ### SMSC